ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/helpers/events.md

-﻿
-# Event Hooks
+﻿# Event Hooks

 If using .net 4.0 or higher, you can use `ConnectAsync` and `LoginAsync` to prevent hitching for injection-based implementations like harmony.

 ## Message Logging

-The Archipelago server can send messages to client to be displayed on screen as sort of a log, this is done by handling the `PrintJsonPacket` packets.
-This library simplifies this process into a single handler for you to handle.
+The Archipelago server can send messages to client to be displayed on screen as a sort of log, this is done by handling the `PrintJsonPacket` packets.
+This library simplifies this process into a @" Archipelago.MultiClient.Net.Helpers.IMessageLogHelper?text='single handler'".

 ```csharp
 var session = ArchipelagoSessionFactory.CreateSession("localhost", 38281);
 session.MessageLog.OnMessageReceived += OnMessageReceived;